joelparkerhenderson/objectives-and-key-results/README.md

   * OKR items are visible to the whole organization, by default.

-  * OKR visbility helps teams work together, and helps everyone know what others are doing.
+  * OKR visibility helps teams work together, and helps everyone know what others are doing.

 ## What is an objective?